adriansterr/anki-japanese-example-sentences/README.md

 # anki-japanese-example-sentences
-### Anki addon to automatically generate example sentences in Japanese.
+### Anki Add-on to automatically generate example sentences in Japanese.

 Based on this extension: [Example Sentences - Japanese](https://ankiweb.net/shared/info/1290983049), I switched to another website that in my opinion delivers better example sentences, because they are shorter and more to the point.
 The new website is [massif.la ](https://massif.la/ja).